Have you ever asked yourself `What is a life coach'? Let’s explore what life coaching is and whether it's right for you.

 How do I know if I need life coaching or therapy

-Another thing to remember is that if you want to be told exactly what to do, then life coaching may not be the right solution for you.
-It is a coach’s job to guide you so that you can make your own decisions in order to progress forward.
+Another thing to remember is that if you want someone to tell you exactly what to do, then life coaching may not be the right solution for you.
+It is a coach’s job to guide you so that you can make your own decisions to progress forward.
 Therefore, a coach will not hand you your answers.
 It’s up to you to figure that part out.

 And lastly, you need to be able to commit to making changes, taking action and working on self-improvement.
 Because of that, if you don’t want to develop your thinking and immerse yourself in positive progression, then life coaching will not be of value to you.
-The hardest part is making the decision to change, so it’s important to honour the choice your past-self made to improve.
+The hardest part is deciding to change, so it’s important to honour the choice your past-self made to improve.